5 Healthy Breakfast Ideas For More Energy & Vitality

 Fruit is an astringent, meaning it is nature's detoxifying food, that is best eaten on an empty stomach.

-When you eat fresh fruit for breakfast, there is very little stress placed on your body because the high water content supports, rather than disrupts, your digestive system.
-And the easily assimilable nutrients are quickly absorbed into the cells for slow release energy.
+When you eat fresh fruit for breakfast, there is very little stress placed on your body because the high water content supports, rather than disrupts, your digestive system, allowing it to complete its natural eliminatory cycle easily.

-Any fruit can be eaten at breakfast time, however the juiciest, most high water content fruits are the absolute best to eat first when in season, and these include:
+Any fruit can be eaten at breakfast time, however in summer, the juiciest, most high water content fruits are best to eaten first, and these include:

-Other fruits which make for wonderful mid morning snacks or for use in smoothies or fresh juices, include bananas and apples.
+Other fruits which make for wonderful mid morning snacks on their own or for use in smoothies, include bananas, berries and apples.

 2. Fresh Juices & Smoothies

-Another great way to break your fast is with raw cold-pressed juices or smoothies.
+Another great way to break your fast is with home made fresh juices or raw smoothies.

-Cold pressed juices are those made with a slow expeller press juicer that gently extract the pulp whilst retaining the nutrient rich enzymes in the juice.
+Cold pressed juices are the best way to go, because they're made with a slow expeller-press juicer, that gently extracts the pulp whilst retaining the nutrient rich enzymes in the juice.